Damovisa/zava-custom-team-app/src/prd.md

    - What it does: Allows users to freely navigate between customization steps
    - Why it matters: Provides flexibility to revisit and edit previous selections
    - Success criteria: Users can click directly on step tabs to navigate between sections

+7. **Design Helper**
+   - What it does: Provides AI-assisted design suggestions and advice through a chat interface
+   - Why it matters: Helps users who are unsure about design choices or need creative inspiration
+   - Success criteria: Users can get contextual design advice and apply suggestions to their designs

 ## Design Direction